 Liquids: balsamic vinegar, lemon juice, sriracha, sambal oelek, sweet and sour sauce

 Other: olives, avocado slices, pickled jalapeños, pickled bell peppers

 You have the option to garnish your vegetables just before serving.

 Or, if you like your cheese melted and the nuts a little crunchy, just add them 5 to 10 minutes before your roasted vegetables are done.

-They are just much more enjoyable with a refreshing dip that counterparts the hot and crispy oven goodness.
+Roasted vegetables are just much more enjoyable with a refreshing dip as a counterpart to the hot and crispy oven goodness.

 Check out my four favourite dips that all go really well along with roasted vegetables:

 - 4 tbsp water (you can use more to make it smoother